Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Introduction

-To summarize, the contribution of our work is as follows: \begin{itemize} \item We show how we transfer the NER annotation using LLM on the English and Russian language pairs. \item We analyze the translation quality of the ChatGPT3.5-turbo and Llama3.1-8B\cite{Dubey2024TheL3} from English to Russian for this particular task. \item We provide the result of the BERT-like models trained to make a baseline for two of the three original DEFT tasks: detection of texts with definition and named entity recognition. \end{itemize}
+To summarize, the~contribution of our work is as~follows: \begin{itemize} \item We show how we transfer the NER annotation using LLMs on the English and Russian language pairs. \item We analyze the translation quality of several modern LLMs from English to Russian for this particular task.
+It includes ChatGPT, Llama3.1-8B~\cite{Dubey2024TheL3}, DeepSeek, and~Qwen. \item We provide the result of the BERT-like models trained to make a baseline for two of the three original DEFT tasks: detection of texts with definitions and named entity recognition.
+In~addition, we provide the results of our pipeline for the Wikipedia part of the WCL dataset. \end{itemize}